Amrisha7/Steganography/README.md

 *Fun and Challenges*: Some users might use your steganography tool for fun, puzzles, or challenges.
 They can encode and decode messages as part of a game or interactive experience.

 *Education and Learning*: Your project can serve as an educational tool for learning about steganography techniques and how they work.

+## Conclusion

+The Image Steganography project is a Python-based tool designed to explore the world of steganography, offering an interactive platform to encode and decode secret messages within image files.
+While this code is currently a work in progress and requires further development to enable steganography operations, it serves as an educational and practical foundation for understanding:

+### Graphical User Interface (GUI):
+The creation of a user-friendly interface using tkinter for image selection, message input, and steganography operations.
+### Image Processing:
+Utilization of the PIL library for image handling, displaying, and potential modification.
+### Steganography Techniques:
+Introduction to the concept of hiding text messages within image files using the Least Significant Bit (LSB) method.
+### Software Integration:
+The incorporation of multiple libraries and modules to build a cohesive software application.
+### User Interaction:
+Implementing widgets for user input and interaction in the application.
+### Error Handling:
+The importance of implementing robust error handling for smooth and reliable operation.